Seals and sunsets: The best things to do in Alonissos, Greece

 Local specialities to look out for in Alonissos include the Alonissos cheese pie, with feta wrapped in filo pastry, fried and rolled into a spiral.
 There’s also astakomakaronada (lobster pasta), amygdalota (almond biscuits) and fouskakia (doughnuts in syrup).

-In Patitiri, Kritamo was one of my favourite spots, set up above the harbour with delicious cocktails and lovely views (though book in advance).
-Also nearby is Favela for Mexican if you fancy a change from Greek food.
-And Ostria and Akrogiali on the waterfront do good-value tasty traditional food, with two mains and a half-litre of wine for under €40.
+Also nearby is Favela for margaritas and Mexican dishes if you fancy a change from Greek food.
+And Ostria and Akrogiali on Patitiri waterfront do good-value tasty traditional cuisine, with two mains and a half-litre of house wine coming in under €40.

-There’s also Astrofegia in the old village, with lighter salads alongside the classic Greek dishes served in a pretty flower-filled garden (and a friendly cat called Tony).
+There’s also Astrofegia in the old village, with lighter salads alongside the classic Greek dishes served in a pretty flower-filled garden (with a friendly cat called Tony).
 Or Hayiati is a pastry shop by day and piano bar by night.
 And the village of Steni Vala is known for its seafood – Tassia’s Cooking has some of the island’s best lobster pasta.

 It sounds idyllic, Lucy.
 It’s too many years since I was in Greece.